yashraikwar-prog/MS-Excel-FNP-Sales-Analysis-Visualization/README.md

 ## 📌 Project Overview

-This project focuses on analyzing sales performance using **Power BI**.
-The dashboard provides deep insights into revenue, customer behavior, order trends, product performance, and city-level sales distribution.
+This project focuses on analyzing sales performance using MS Excel.The dashboard provides deep insights into revenue, customer behavior, order trends, product performance, and city-level sales distribution.
 It helps businesses track **sales performance, delivery efficiency, customer engagement, and product demand** across different dimensions such as time, occasion, and geography.

 ## 🛠 Tools & Technologies